SKrotkih/TwilioCallKitQuickstart/README.md

 Open *TwilioQuickstart.xcworkspace* in Xcode
 There are two projects:
 - **TwilioUiKitQuickstart** - main view controller implemented with UIKit (storyboard)
-- **TwilioSwiftUiQuickstart** - content view of main view controller implemented with SwiftUI
+- **TwilioSwiftUiQuickstart** - same functionality as previous one but content view of main view controller implemented with SwiftUI
+And project with Swift package:
 - [TwilioVoicePackage](https://github.com/SKrotkih/TwilioCallKitQuickstart/tree/master/TwilioVoicePackage) - local swift package (SPM) with refactored Twilio Voice Quickstart for iOS.
-It is used by TwilioUiKitQuickstart (UIKit) and TwilioSwiftUiQuickstart (SwiftUI) projects.
+The package is used by TwilioUiKitQuickstart (UIKit).
+Other hand TwilioSwiftUiQuickstart (SwiftUI) project uses [TwilioVoiceAdapter](https://github.com/SKrotkih/twilio-voice-ios-adapter).
+- [TwilioVoiceAdapter](https://github.com/SKrotkih/twilio-voice-ios-adapter) - remote package.
+The same as previos functionality.

 To start using this code you should get an access token.
 Implement *TwilioAccessTokenFetcher* in the TwilioVoicePackage for that.
-Study [README.md](https://github.com/SKrotkih/TwilioCallKitQuickstart/tree/master/TwilioVoicePackage) file from the Swift package TwilioVoicePackage and original [Twilio Voice Quickstart for iOS](https://github.com/twilio/voice-quickstart-swift) description
+Read [README.md](https://github.com/SKrotkih/TwilioCallKitQuickstart/tree/master/TwilioVoicePackage) from the Swift package TwilioVoicePackage.
+Read description of using [Twilio Voice Quickstart for iOS](https://github.com/twilio/voice-quickstart-swift).

 ## Combine, SwiftUI, Concurrency

-Were used [SwiftUI](https://developer.apple.com/documentation/SwiftUI), [Combine](https://developer.apple.com/documentation/Combine) frameworks and newest [Concurrency Swift](https://docs.swift.org/swift-book/LanguageGuide/Concurrency.html) approach.
+Here were used [SwiftUI](https://developer.apple.com/documentation/SwiftUI), [Combine](https://developer.apple.com/documentation/Combine) frameworks and newest [Concurrency Swift](https://docs.swift.org/swift-book/LanguageGuide/Concurrency.html) for development.

 ## The Redux pattern